swonh/SDMP/README.md

 ## Consulting

-If you would like to discuss solving problems in your industry (manufacturing, logistics, etc.), please contact us at the email address below.
+If you would like to discuss solving problems in your industry (manufacturing, logistics, etc.), please contact us.

+Contact: swonhong.github@gmail.com

+## Collaborations

+We always welcome collaborators!
+If you want to work with us to improve and expand our software, please contact us!

-E-mail: swonhong.github@gmail.com
+Contact: swonhong.github@gmail.com